Lundin-brain-tumour-research-center/.github/profile/README.md

-# .github
+# Lundi Family Brain Tumour Resrach Center GitHub Organization

-Dedicated to host the README of the LUNDIN Family Brain Tumour Research Center of CHUV.
+Dedicated to host and manage tools developed for the LUNDIN Family Brain Tumour Research Center of CHUV.